melvingonzalezjr/dsc-v2-mod1-final-project-online-ds-ft-100719/README.md

-*using just zipcodes in my original model(that was the only categorical value for my cant_reno model which had the fewest pvalues.....pvalues drop to 6, but my R2 dropped a little bit to .781
+*using just zipcodes in my original model(that was the only categorical value for my cant_reno model which had the fewest pvalues.....pvalues drop to 6, and my R2 dropped only a little bit to .781

+**Model 5(Using the renovate model(Model2) but with zipcode replacing all the categoricals)**

 ```python